 We should meet, greet and congratulate without hugging and shaking hands.
 Reminding your guests of this in advance would be a good idea.

 - A distance of at least one metre should be kept between guests.
-This does not apply to those who are part of the same household or close circle of contacts.

 - Only people who are healthy should be present.